bfg-s/dto/README.md

 ```

 #### unserialize
-You can use the `serialize` event.
+You can use the `unserialize` event.
 ```php
 UserDto::on('unserialize', function (array $arguments, UserDto $dto) {
     $arguments['name'] = strtolower($arguments['name']);